CLI Companion

 bash

-huggingface-cli repo create <repo_id> [--type {model,dataset,space}] [--organization <org_id>] [--private]
+huggingface-cli repo create <repo_id> [--type {model,dataset,space}] [--organization ORGANIZATION] [--private] [--repo-id-file REPO_ID_FILE] [--token TOKEN]

 Arguments

-* `model`: For machine learning models.
+* `model`: For storing machine learning models.

-* `dataset`: For datasets.
+* `dataset`: For storing datasets.

-* `space`: For Hugging Face Spaces (demos, web apps).
+* `space`: For creating Hugging Face Spaces (interactive ML apps).

 Usage Examples

-1. **Create a public model repository (personal):**
+1. **Create a public model repository under your personal account:**

 bash